How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 Take notes during the interview

-Think about that follow-up even before you do the interview.
+Think about that follow-up email even before you do the interview.
 That means taking notes during the interview to help you create a memorable thank you afterward.
 According to this recently published article in Fast Company, it’s important to know what you learned during the small talk portion of the interview.
 Did you have anything in common with the hiring manager?
 A hobby you shared?

 Write down any important points you discussed and whether they’re facing any problems as an organization that you can help with.
 Did they have questions that required a bit more thought?